rescript-lang/rescript-compiler/syntax/README.md

 make # or: make -j9 for faster build
 ```

-This will produce the final binary `lib/rescript.exe` used for testing
+This will produce the final binary `lib/rescript.exe` used for testing.

 First build is super slow because we're also building our vendored `refmt` (only used for the conversion tool).
 Subsequent builds should be <2s.
 If not, please file an issue (build speed is a priority).